since1968/stat-blocks/homebrewery/src/artificer-gunsmith.markdown

 **Superiority Dice**.
 You have seven superiority dice, which are d4s.
 A superiority die is expended when you use it.
 You regain all your expended superiority dice when you finish a short or long rest.

-You gain two superiority dice at 5th level.
+You gain two superiority dice at 5th level, one more at 9th level, and one more at 15th level.

 **Saving Throws**.
 Some of your maneuvers require your target to make a saving throw to resist the maneuver's effects.
 The saving throw DC is calculated as follows: